jacobmarks/jacobmarks.github.io/_pages/about.md

 Hobbies
 ======
-* ✍️ Writing about philosophy, science, and machine learning.
+* ✍️ Writing about philosophy, science, and machine learning
-* 📖 Reading.
-Science fiction, general interest, and the classics.
+* 📖 Reading: science fiction, general interest, and the classics
-* 🏃 Climbing, hiking, running, and walking.
+* 🏃 Climbing, hiking, running, and walking
 * 🏀 Basketball.
 Ball is life.
 * 🎨 Origami